-Have you ever considered turning the books on the shelf into a Christmas tree?
-Or what about a wall hanging Christmas tree?
-Don’t let space or the headache of lugging a real tree to your apartment stand in your holiday decorating dreams!
-Use what you’ve got friend, even if that’s yard sticks, books, bottle caps, cardboard, or egg cartons!
+Looking for a unique Chrsitmas tree this year?
+Don’t let space or the headache of lugging a real tree up 3 flights of stairs stand in the way of holiday decorating dreams!
+Use what you’ve got, even if that’s yard sticks, books, bottle caps, cardboard, or egg cartons.
 Here’s a list of 19 unique Christmas trees ideas that are sure to get your thinking outside of the box… or tree.